blakeNaccarato/wikiman/tests/wiki/Home.md

 ## Wrapping up

-If you've read `README.md` in the main Wikiman project repo, and you've read this page here, then you know all you need to know about GitHub Wikis.
+If you've read `README.md` in the main **Wikiman** project repo, and you've read this page here, then you know all you need to know about GitHub Wikis.
 It is a quirky little platform, but it works well enough for certain projects.
 We have to live with some of the quirks, such as the mandatory `Home.md`.
 But Wikiman helps overcome some of the others.

-The rest of this wiki contains randomly-generated page names with a variety of different contents.
-This wiki is used as the testing ground for Wikiman.
-Tests are written with `pytest`.
-Each function that operates directly on the folder structure of the wiki can be tested if the inital state and expected result are known.
-Some `pytest` fixtures are used to help with setup and teardown of initial/expected wiki states.